fduque/youtube_recommender_ML_app/README.md

 - [x] Heroku Deploy
 - [ ] API Prediction
 - [ ] Implement some Database
+- [ ] Implement Cloud of words chart based on TFIDVectorizer

 ## Packages used:
 - gunicorn==20.0.4